 Clothing and accessories brands also commonly encourage certain hashtags by adding “#ShowUsYour” or a similar phrase to the front of their brand name, including it in their profile.
 They also might include a hashtag that is associated with their brand messaging, and would make sense for users to include in their captions for videos that include the product.
 Poppi’s #sodasback is one such example of a TikTok hashtag campaign.

 Don’t just sit back and pump out videos—this is “social” media, after all!
 TikTok is a community, and showing others’ support can go a long way toward helping them, and you.

 Try to publish videos when your followers are most active.
-This will help your videos generate more engagement faster, which will increase the velocity of the video and get it shown to more users.
+This will help your videos generate more engagement faster, which increases the velocity of the video and gets it shown to more users.
 You can access information about your audience’s activity by checking your Followers tab.

 In fact, older and/or underperforming videos may have a chance of going viral.
 The Batch Theory implies that videos are still going to be shared among different groups; if this theory works the way many users expect, it would only take one new click for the video to start gaining potential velocity.
 There is anecdotal evidence of videos going viral after extended quiet periods.

 As large a social force as it may seem TikTok already is, they are still a newer platform by comparison, with an abundance of opportunity on the organic and TikTok advertising front.

 Want to learn more about how to make the best use of TikTok for your brand?
 Contact us today to ‘tok’ with an expert!